History of Nickelodeon: 2009–2016: Rebranding and ratings competition

-2011 saw Nickelodeon's longtime ratings dominance among all children's cable channels begin to topple: it was the highest-rated cable channel during the first half of that year, only for its viewership to experience a sharp double-digit decline by the end of 2011, described as "inexplicable" by Viacom management.
 The channel would not experience a calendar week ratings increase until November 2012 (with viewership slowly rebounding after that point); however its 17-year streak as the highest-rated cable network in total day viewership was broken by Disney Channel during that year.
-Around late 2012, Nickelodeon made a sweeping change to their network by cancelling and/or ending their tween & teen shows (How to Rock, iCarly, Victorious, Bucket & Skinner's Epic Adventures, House of Anubis, Supah Ninjas, Hollywood Heights and Big Time Rush) in favor of newer shows targeted to a younger block.
+Around late 2012, Nickelodeon made a sweeping change to their network by cancelling or ending their tween and teen shows (including How to Rock, iCarly, Victorious, Bucket & Skinner's Epic Adventures, House of Anubis, Supah Ninjas, Hollywood Heights, Life with Boys and Big Time Rush) in favor of newer shows targeted to a younger demographic.
 On July 17, 2014, the network televised the inaugural Kids' Choice Sports, a spin-off of the Kids' Choice Awards that honors athletes and teams from the previous year in sports.
+By 2015, the network's ratings fell more than 30% while Disney Channel's ratings increased.
+However, in 2016, The Loud House premiered, which immediately surpassed The Fairly OddParents in being the network's most successful series after SpongeBob SquarePants and it has been running since.

-2016–present: Reviving older properties and expanding across platforms
+2016–2023: Reviving older properties and expanding across platforms

-Since 2016, the network has begun to produce TV movies based on its older properties, including those of Legends of the Hidden Temple, Hey Arnold!, Rocko's Modern Life, and Invader Zim.
+In 2016, the network began to produce TV movies based on its older properties, including those of Legends of the Hidden Temple, Hey Arnold!, Rocko's Modern Life, and Invader Zim.
 The former two aired on the Nickelodeon channel, while the latter two premiered in August 2019 on Netflix.
-Also in 2016, the network premiered The Loud House, which became one of their most successful series.

-In June 2018, Cyma Zarghami stepped down as president of Nickelodeon, after 33 years of working at the network.
+In June 2018, Cyma Zarghami resigned as president of Nickelodeon, after 33 years of working at the network.
 In October 2018, All That co-creator Brian Robbins succeeded her as president of Nickelodeon.

-In January 2019, Viacom acquired the streaming service Pluto TV, which has since launched various Nickelodeon-branded channels.
+In January 2019, Viacom acquired the streaming service Pluto TV, which has since launched several Nickelodeon-branded channels.
 In August, Viacom acquired the rights to the Garfield franchise, with plans for a new animated TV series.
-Later that year, Viacom signed a multiyear content production agreement with Netflix to produce several original films and series based on Nickelodeon properties.
+Later that year, Viacom signed a multi-year content production agreement with Netflix to produce several original films and series based on Nickelodeon properties.

+In March 2019, Viacom had another contract dispute with DirecTV, almost leading Nickelodeon and other Viacom-owned channels to be removed from the service.
+Viacom would air similar ads to when this happened in 2012 urging viewers to call DirecTV and ask for them to keep these channels.
+Contract negotiations did go through, however, and the channels (including Nickelodeon) remained on air without interruption.